-When thinking about your B2B content marketing strategy, plan for high quality content ideas that are more tailored to the buyer's journey at every stage of the B2B marketing funnel.
+B2B enterprise content marketing requires a different approach, and you must tailor high-quality content ideas to the buyer’s journey at every stage of the B2B marketing funnel.
 It’s crucial to understand that B2B buyers take longer to reach a purchase decision than B2C buyers, which means your content calendar should look different from that of a B2C brand.

 B2B Content Marketing Best Practices

 Here are B2B content marketing tactics that integrated marketing agencies use and YOU can also use to help turn your leads into clients.

-Whether you're trying to drive organic traffic, earn links, or funnel leads through the sales funnel, having a clear idea of what your goals are is paramount to your success.
+Whether you are trying to drive organic traffic, generate leads, increase brand awareness, or improve conversions, having a clear idea of what you want to achieve is paramount to the success of your content marketing efforts.

 Identify Your Customer Personas

 Like many companies, your B2B business might have more than one type of client, especially if you offer different products or services.
 Therefore, being familiar with these different segments of your target audience will be helpful when creating your content.

-When it comes to different buyers' personas, learn their personal motivations, their values, and the types of communication they prefer.
-To do this, research and analyze your real customers by conducting surveys, engaging with them on social media, and studying their behavior in your customer relationship management (CRM) system -- if you use one.
+To identify your customer personas, you need to learn their motivations, values, and types of communication they prefer.
+You can research and analyze your real customers by conducting surveys, engaging with them on social media, and studying their behavior in your customer relationship management (CRM) system.

 Understand Your Sales Funnel